 Founded in 1999, Oscar Research is based in Devon with additional research offices in Wales and Northumberland.
 We employ 18 people, many with Public Sector backgrounds and all experts in their respective fields of Public Service.

-Purpose of Processing Data: We maintain a database of Public Service organisations as well as their elected representatives and senior internal management structures, posts and responsibilities for the purposes of; Public Reference, Governmental Research and Communication and the basis for Public Bodies and their Suppliers to promote events and services to relevant posts within Public Services.
+Purpose of Processing Data: We maintain a database of Public Service organisations as well as their elected representatives and senior internal management structures, posts and responsibilities for the purposes of; Public Reference, Governmental Research, Stakeholder Engagement, Third Sector Engagement, Communication and PR, Organisational identification for assessing financial compliance and fraud and the basis for Public Bodies and their Suppliers and Service Providers to promote events and services to relevant organisations and posts within Public Services.
 Parts of the data we hold are used within the following sites and services::

 Public Sector Network (PSN) - www.public-sector.co.uk - Free news and information resource for everyone in Government and Public Services.

-Surf Your Turf - www.surfyourturf.co.uk - Free map based directory of UK Public Service organisations for use by the Public.
+Surf Your Turf - www.surfyourturf.co.uk - Map based directory of UK Public Service organisations for use by the Public, Public Bodies and Service providers.

 Oscar - www.oscar-research.co.uk - Market Research and Communication services and data for Public Services and its Suppliers and Service Providers.